-Cash and short-term deposits in the statement of financial position comprise cash at bank and on hand and short-term deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents in the statement of financial position comprise cash and deposits in the Scheme's Special Deposit Account held with DTF, which are subject to an insignificant risk of changes in value.

 For the purposes of the statement of cash flows, cash and cash equivalents consist of cash and short term deposits as defined above.